clee7/Bouncing_Balls/README.md

 # Bouncing_Balls
-This module simulates colored balls (circles) bouncing within a carvas.
+This module simulates colored balls (circles) bouncing within a canvas.

 Key:
 "+" and "-" add and remove a ball from the canvas respectively.